DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-20-part-time-working-hours.md

 **If** we ask for the working pattern (rather than the number of hours):

-- **Then** it will be easier for candidates to fill out the application form **Because** they won't have to find out the number of hours they worked in each job
+- **Then** it will be easier for candidates to fill out the application form **Because** they will not have to find out the number of hours they worked in each job

 - **Then** providers will still have the information they need to make decisions on a candidate's application **Because** the working pattern will give a detailed picture of a candidate's work history